King's Living Bursary 2019-20

 Please note that you must be means-tested by Student Finance England/Wales/N.Ireland/SAAS even if you do not intend to take up the maintenance loan.
 You must also give consent to share your household income data with the university.
 NHS funded and graduate students are not eligible.

-As a new full-time home undergraduate student starting university in 2017 or 2018, the level of bursary you receive will depend on your income and that of your household.
-You must qualify for the bursary by July 2019 for a payment in 2018-19.
+As a full-time home undergraduate student studying in 2019-20, the level of bursary you receive will depend on your income and that of your household.
+You must qualify for the bursary by June 2020 for a payment in 2019-20.
 Eligibility is checked for each year of your course.
 This bursary is for costs whilst you are studying and does not have to be repaid.

 How much is the King's Living Bursary?

 King’s commitment is simple.
 For all new full-time, home undergraduate students, depending on your household income, King’s will award a King's Living Bursary as follows:

 |Household Income||King's Living Bursary for new students in 2017, 2018 or 2019||King's Living Bursary for students who started in 2012, 2013, 2014, 2015 or 2016|

 |£25,000 or less

 |£25,001 - £33,500

 Scottish, Welsh and Northern Irish students in receipt of a maintenance grant or an equivalent grant/bursary, will receive a King's Living Bursary in line with the household income bandings described above.

 If you have been classed as EU for tuition fee purposes, and are receiving the tuition fee loan but are not eligible for the student loan for maintenance, you will be ineligible for this bursary.